-Automatically detect and inspect the protocol If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
-Support Nisable intrusion When this antion is selected, the scan of the Yahoo Messenger protocol will be
+Automatically detect If this protocol has been enabled, it will automatically be used for discovering and inspect the corresponding packets in filter rules. protocol

-D.04.D.0

-prevention disabled and traffic will be authorized if the filter policy allows it.

-Log every Yahoo Enables or disables the generation of logs relating to the Yahoo Messenger protocol.
+Disable intrusion prevention When this option is selected, the scan of the Yahoo Messenger protocol will be disabled and traffic will be authorized if the filter policy allows it.
+Log every Yahoo Messenger (YMSG) query Enables or disables the generation of logs relating to the Yahoo Messenger protocol.

-Messenger (YMSG)

-query